vipzhicheng/logseq-plugin-move-block/README.md

 1. Git clone this repo
 2. Run `npm install`
 3. Run `npm run build`
-4. In logseq, click `Plugins` which is in right top dropdown menu
+4. In Logseq, click `Plugins` which is in the right top dropdown menu
-5. Click `Load unpacked plugin` button and select the dist directory of this plugin directory
+5. Click the `Load unpacked plugin` button and select the dist directory of this plugin directory
-6. If plugin not work, you can try to disable and enable the plugin by clicking the switch button on Plugins page.
+6. If the plugin does not work, you can try to disable and enable the plugin by clicking the switch button on the Plugins page.

 ### Marketplace